fxdave/vecjs/README.md

 # VecJS
 Immutable functional vector library.
-Currently it only has the `Vec2` the 2D vector type.
+Currently it only has `Vec2` the 2D vector type.

 ## Installation
 `npm i vecjs`